Quadratic knapsack problem: Application

 As one might expect, QKP has a wide range of applications including telecommunication, transportation network, computer science and economics.
 In fact, Witzgall first discussed QKP when selecting sites for satellite stations in order to maximize the global traffic with respect to a budget constraint.
 Similar model applies to problems like considering the location of airports, railway stations, or freight handling terminals.
 Applications of QKP in the field of computer science is more common after the early days: compiler design problem, clique problem, very large scale integration (VLSI) design.
 Additionally, pricing problems appear to be an application of QKP as described by Johnson et al.

 Computational complexity

 In general, the decision version of the knapsack problem (Can a value of at least V be achieved under a restriction of a certain capacity W?) is NP-complete.
-Thus, a given solution can be verified to in polynomial time while no algorithm can identify a solution efficiently.
+Thus, a given solution can be verified in polynomial time while no algorithm can identify a solution efficiently.

 The optimization knapsack problem is NP-hard and there is no known algorithm that can solve the problem in polynomial time.

 As a particular variation of the knapsack problem, the 0-1 quadratic knapsack problem is also NP-hard.

 While no available efficient algorithm exists in the literature, there is a pseudo-polynomial time based on dynamic programming and other heuristic algorithms that can always generate “good” solutions.